pi-sister/LeagueScheduleSearch/README.md

 containing all the pentalies.

 ### Tree Logic
-Our project is a setbased search that gets valid answers from an or-tree and through the use of a genetic algorithm gets other valid ansewrs with different fitnesses. the genetic algorithm has a heap that contains all the valid schedules and their fitness.
+Our project is a set-based search that gets valid answers from an or-tree and through the use of a genetic algorithm gets other valid answers with different fitnesses. the genetic algorithm has a heap that contains all the valid schedules and their fitness.

 to control the size of this heap, you can change the first variable of processor.processSchedules() in line 20